Campus Improvement Plan

 Title I:

-Strategy 3: Paraprofessionals & an associate teacher will be funded used to support instructional needs.
+Strategy 2: Paraprofessionals & an associate teacher will be funded to support instructional needs.

 Strategy's Expected Result/Impact: Increased student achievement